mjabali/Authy-API-Samples/README.md

 1. **Phone Verification - phoneVerificatioRequest.sh / phoneVerificationCheck.sh** - The Authy Phone Verification API allows you to verify that the user has the device in their possession.
 The Authy Phone Verification API lets you request a verification code to be sent to the user and also verify that the code received by the user is valid.

+1. **Phone Verification with Custom Message - customPhoneVerification.sh** - If you need to overwrite the default Phone Verification message sent to the users you can request Authy to enable custom messages for you.
+Once enabled, it will allow you to send any text you want with or without the code.
+You can inject a Phone Verification code in the message by using the string {{code}}.

 That's it!